gohugoio/hugo/content/en/render-hooks/images.md

 target = 'assets'
 {{< /code-toggle >}}

 Note that the embedded image render hook does not perform image processing.
-Its sole purpose is to resolve markdown image destinations.
+Its sole purpose is to resolve Markdown image destinations.